bfdes/bfdes.in/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-So it looks like library consumers can quickly adapt the Monte Carlo variant of the algorithm to create the Las Vegas form if needed.
+Thus library users can quickly adapt the Monte Carlo variant of the algorithm to create the Las Vegas variant.

 ## Engineering tradeoffs

-It is very hard to get a free lunch.[^6] In this case, reusing code can lead to performance and memory usage issues when search text contains **lots** of false-positive matches.
+It's hard to get a free lunch.[^6] In this case, reusing code can result in poor performance and excessive memory usage when a search leads to **many** spurious hits.

-Each false positive match encountered when `find` executes
+Each spurious hit:

 1. creates an extra stack frame, and
-2. results in the rolling hash within `rabin_karp.find` being reinitialized.
+2. reinitializes the rolling hash within `rabin_karp.find`.

 We can deal with the first problem by simply rewriting `find` in an iterative fashion:[^7]